 Protocol Buffers works great with PHP for building efficient web APIs and microservices.
 While JSON is common in PHP, Protobuf offers faster serialization and smaller payloads, especially useful for high-traffic applications or mobile API backends.

 This guide walks you through everything you need to get started with Protocol Buffers in PHP, from installation to building real working examples.
-We'll keep it simple and practical.
+Compare performance with JSON in our detailed comparison.

 What You'll Need